jqhoogland/remark-tangle/docs/reference.md

 - ` by ` instead of `;` and ` or ` instead of `,`.
 - No option for inline computations to define output fields.
 Calculations are meant to be performed in separate code blocks.

-If you're worried about Obsidian or Rome incorrectly indexing your variable definitions and references as links, then curly brackets liek these are a great alternative to consider.
+If you're worried about Obsidian or Rome incorrectly indexing your variable definitions and references as links, then curly brackets like these are a great alternative to consider.
 As for the other stylistic differences, you can set the flag `format=active-markdown`.

 ### Other